jbeghtol/openmoxie/README.md

     'cert_required': True,
 }
 ```
-1. Run the service `cd site; python3 manage.py runserver --noreload` (Note: no-reload is currently required to prevent the mqtt supervisor from being created twice for some reason.)
+8. Run the service `cd site; python3 manage.py runserver --noreload` (Note: no-reload is currently required to prevent the mqtt supervisor from being created twice for some reason.)

+Once it is running, you may visit http://localhost:8000/hive for the dashboard.